TheKnightReport - 2022 DePaul DL Price on Rutgers offer: ‘It’s one I really wanted’

 2022 DePaul DL Price on Rutgers offer: ‘It’s one I really wanted’

-This past recruiting weekend was Rutgers’ biggest since the return of head coach Greg Schiano as dozens of juniors, sophomores and even a few freshmen toured the campus.DePaul Catholic (NJ) defensi...
+This past recruiting week was Rutgers’ biggest since the return of head coach Greg Schiano as it landed a class of 2021 commit in four consecutive days.Earlier this month, Schiano and company showe...

 PREMIUM CONTENT